 Diagrammatic representation of the oxyntic gastric gland.
 (Adapted from S Ito, RJ Winchester: J Cell Biol 16:541, 1963. © 1963 Ito and Winchester.)

 The parietal cell, also known as the oxyntic cell, is usually found in the neck, or isthmus, or in the oxyntic gland.
 The resting, or unstimulated, parietal cell has prominent cytoplasmic tubulovesicles and intracellular canaliculi containing short microvilli along its apical surface (Fig. 317-2).
 H+,K+-adenosine triphosphatase (ATPase) is expressed in the tubulovesicle membrane; upon cell stimulation, this membrane, along with apical membranes, transforms into a dense network of apical intracellular canaliculi containing long microvilli.
 Acid secretion, a process requiring high energy, occurs at the apical canalicular surface.
 Numerous mitochondria (30–40% of total cell volume) generate the energy required for secretion.

 Gastric parietal cell undergoing transformation after secretagogue-mediated stimulation. cAMP, cyclic adenosine monophosphate.
-(Adapted from SJ Hersey, ...
+(Adapted ...